 Any player who wears glasses is required to wear eyeglass straps at games and practices or sport goggles.
 Players will not be allowed to play or practice without the required equipment.

-No player will be allowed to play with a hard cast.
-Final determination will be made by the referee and Commissioner on Duty.
+If a player wears a cast, it must be wrapped in a soft material.
+Final decision whether the participant can play will be made by the referee and Commissioner on Duty.

 EQUIPMENT ISSUE